Small Design Firm

 Recently, David has relocated to the island of Martha’s Vineyard with his husband, Mike, and dog, Copernicus.

 The world is in the midst of a dramatic transition of the written word.
 As the medium of typography shifts from the static to the dynamic, we must reexamine visual communication, with an emphasis on leveraging technology to improve the transmission and perception of Visible Language.

-In this talk, we will examine the brief history of digital typography, examining and analyzing example works that have expanded the boundaries of typographic design.
-Scale, layering, focus, animation and three dimensional forms have become part of the designers toolkit.
+In this talk, we will examine the brief history of digital typography, examining and analysing example works that have expanded the boundaries of typographic design.
+Scale, layering, focus, animation and three dimensional forms have become part of the designer’s toolkit.
 How does this effect how we view, read and understand written communication?